 - Regarding the obligations and designation processes, only 9 MSs designated service providers to ensure universal services, including adequate broadband internet access service, at a local or national level.
-The majority of the MSs stated that they haven't imposed obligations or do not intend to consider the obligations. - The data speed defined among MSs has evolved significantly, compared to the previous BEREC report (BoR (20) 99).
+A total of 10 MS have imposed obligations (9 plus Portugal, where national legislation requires providers to offer the minimum adequate Internet access service, as long as there is available infrastructure and/or mobile coverage).
+The majority of the MSs stated that they haven't imposed obligations or do not intend to consider imposing obligations. - The data speed defined among MSs has evolved significantly, compared to the previous BEREC report (BoR (20) 99).
 The most common definition of the minimum download speed is 10 Mbps.
 However, some countries have defined, or are planning to define 30 Mbps as the minimum download speed.
-Besides Malta, which has already defined 30 Mbps in 2021, Belgium, Luxembourg and Spain are also considering the same data speed. - Monitoring of universal service is mostly delegated to NRAs (in 20 MSs out of 29 MSs, who responded).
-However, a few MSs do not carry out monitoring. - Funding of universal service varies among MSs, although the majority of the respondents were in favour of industry funding.
+In addition to Malta and the Netherlands, which have already defined 30 Mbps, Belgium, Luxembourg and Spain are also considering the same data speed. - Monitoring of universal service is mostly delegated to NRAs (in 20 MSs out of 29 MSs, who responded).
+However, a few MSs do not carry out monitoring. - Funding of universal service varies among MSs, with an industry funding mechanism being the most common.

-Recent developments and raised needs by the end-users for adequate broadband internet access service, especially during the Covid-19 pandemic (i.e., challenge for digitalization of healthcare etc.) indicate that the minimum set of services, to be enjoyed by the majority of end-users depicted in the list of services in Annex V of the EECC should be further carefully assessed.
+Recent developments and increasing needs by end-users for adequate broadband internet access service, especially during the Covid-19 pandemic (i.e., challenge for digitalization of healthcare etc.) indicate that the minimum set of services, to be enjoyed by the majority of end-users set out in Annex V of the EECC should be further carefully assessed.

-This report is a subject to public consultation in October-November 2023.
+This report was a subject to public consultation in October-November 2023.